oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/MultiChain.md

 Overall, the `MultiChain` trait provides a high-level API for interacting with a blockchain.
 It can be used by other classes in the `oxygenium` project to interact with the blockchain and perform various operations on it.
 ## Questions:
  1. What is the purpose of the `MultiChain` trait?
-- The `MultiChain` trait is a collection of APIs for interacting with blockchains, block headers, and block hashes in the Alephium project.
+- The `MultiChain` trait is a collection of APIs for interacting with blockchains, block headers, and block hashes in the Oxygenium project.

 2. What is the purpose of the `concatOutBlockChainsE` and `concatIntraBlockChainsE` methods?
 - The `concatOutBlockChainsE` and `concatIntraBlockChainsE` methods are used to concatenate the out-blockchains and intra-blockchains, respectively, and apply a function to each block in the resulting chain.